 QuietMode - AAC support.
 Your way.

-A research-driven assistive communication app designed for autistic people and AAC users during moments when speaking becomes difficult.
+An adaptive communication tool designed to help autistic people and AAC users express themselves during moments when speaking becomes difficult.
+QuietMode focuses on fluctuating capacity, low cognitive load, and fast access to essential communication.

 My Role: